List of DC Comics characters: L: Lori Luthor

 Lori Luthor is a character appearing in American comic books published by DC Comics.
-She is Lena Luthor's daughter who turned to crime to provide for her, attracting the attention of Superboy.
+She is Lena Luthor's daughter and Lex Luthor's niece who turned to crime to provide for her mother, attracting the attention of Superboy.

 Nasthalthia Luthor

 Nasthalthia Luthor is a character appearing in American comic books published by DC Comics.
 She is the niece of Lex Luthor who has antagonized Supergirl on occasion.

 Nasthalthia Luthor in other media

 Nasthalthia Luthor appears in All-Star Superman, voiced by Linda Cardellini.